-Distribution: East of the Cascades in Washington; British Columbia to California, east to Idaho and Nevada.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to Idaho and Nevada.

 Habitat: Rock cliffs and dry, rocky areas.